 The legend of the Nain Rouge weaves a tale from the early days when Detroit was founded by Antoine de La Mothe Cadillac in the 1700s.
-While attending a party in Quebec, a fortune teller warned Cadillac of a future encounter with the demon on his next adventure.
+While attending a party in Quebec, a fortune teller warned Cadillac of a future encounter with Nain on his next adventure.
 She stated Cadillac needed to appease the monster with flattery and his reward would be discovering a city that would rival ones in France.
 If he disrespected the fiend, misfortune would darken his life.

 Cadillac sailed out on his mission the next day and eventually established Fort Pontchartrain du Detroit on the western bank of the Detroit River.
 The fort prospered for years until one night, someone spotted the Nain Rouge.
 When Cadillac ran into the scarlet imp, instead of paying him respect, he smacked the monster with his cane and told him to leave the city.
 The Nain Rouge’s cackling laughter pierced the air as the demon slipped away into the inky darkness.
 And doom shrouded the arrogant Cadillac.
 His superiors removed the founder from his illustrious post and shipped him to Louisiana, which he considered a wretched place, to live with his family.